 We here at National Today love books, and our friends at UNESCO agree.
 The United Nations Educational, Scientific and Cultural Organization proposed World Book Day as a day of celebrating the joy of reading for enjoyment.
 One hundred countries around the world observe World Book Day, and why not?
 Children that regularly read for enjoyment have higher test scores, develop a broader vocabulary, increased general knowledge and a better understanding of other cultures than their non-reading counterparts.
-Whether you read traditional paper bound books or turn to your Kindle, reading really is passport to this and many other worlds.
+Whether you read traditional paperbound books or turn to your Kindle, reading really is a passport to this and many other worlds.
 So celebrate with us on April 23!
-Get your geek on and wear it proudly this World Book Day on April 23.
-We’ll tell you the best ways to celebrate your inner bookworm.
+Get your geek on and wear it proudly this World Book Day.
+Here’s how to celebrate your inner bookworm.

 World Book Day Activities

-Just as acknowledging your inner bookworm is important, feeding it will help it grow.
-You can go subtle and wear clothes you’d find in a Steinbeck novel or Stephen King book and only you will know whom you are dressed like.
-Or you can go outlandish, wearing robes that invoke the spirit of Tolkien or dresses that are Jane Austen inspired.
+You can go subtle and wear clothes you’d find in a Steinbeck novel or Stephen King book — and only you will know whom you are dressed like.
+Or you can go outlandish, wearing robes that invoke the spirit of Tolkien or dresses that are Jane Austen-inspired.
 Be creative and bring your favorite book to life.
 Bonus points if you can encourage a group of friends or co-workers to join you!

 Let’s support our booksellers, writers, and illustrators by buying a book.
 You can opt for one by your favorite author, a new book in the genre you love most, or engage fellow book lovers in a conversation about what they would recommend.
 Bookworms are typically not shy when it comes to discussing literature.
 Alternatively, visit your local library and take out as many books as your arms can hold.
 One thing is for sure, there are never too many books.